A Beginner's Guide to Understanding Protected Trees

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I contest an TPO Or preservation or TPO?
+Can I appeal an TPO Or preservation or TPO?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion